 - Pass all the course lessons

 That’s it!
 Completing a Udacity Nanodegree is very simple in principle.
-Yet, it takes time and effort to fulfill these two aspects.
+Yet, it takes time and effort to fulfill these two aspects – especially the projects.
 To get your money’s worth of value out of your Nanodegree, make sure that you do it not only for the certificate but also for the knowledge.

 Taking advantage of career services

 This step does not have to come at the end.
-You can make use of Udacity’s career services the very second you enroll in a Nanodegree.
-But, I listed it as the final step because it’s not directly connected to the course syllabus.
+You can make use of Udacity’s career support resources the very second you enroll in a Nanodegree.
+But I listed it as the final step because it’s not directly connected to the course syllabus.
 Instead, it serves on its own as an individual feature.

 - Resume review